GED Testing Information

 Note: If you answer YES to the last question: “Do you need to request accommodated testing conditions for a documented disability?”, you will not be able to schedule a test until a decision is made regarding your accommodations request.
 You will receive an email with further instructions on how to complete the accommodations request process.
-Please contact the Adult Education Counselor at 815-825-2086 ext.
+Please contact the Adult Education Transition Specialist at 815-825-2086 ext.
 3190 for assistance.

 You can schedule on-line or by calling Pearson Vue at 1-877-392-6433